This post may contain affiliate links.

 - For a Cajun flare, coat the salmon in Cajun Seasoning instead of blackening seasoning (it uses similar ingredients but it slightly spicier).
 Use any leftover seasoning to make Cajun Shrimp or Cajun Shrimp Pasta.

-We’ve got tons of side dish recipes for salmon, but here are a few we particularly love with this blackened salmon!
+I’ve got tons of side dish recipes for salmon, but here are a few I particularly love with this blackened salmon!

 - Leftover blackened salmon should be stored in an airtight container in the refrigerator for up to 4 days.
 For longer storage, freeze the salmon for up to 3 months.